Bonnie + Mitch do Venice Florence and Rome

 San Polo (Paul) Church is small but one of the oldest churches in Venice, built in the 15th century on the site of another church built in the 9th century).

-is a painting of the Last Supper by Jocopo Robusti ditto Tintoretto done in 1568.
+In the back of the church is a painting of the Last Supper by Jocopo Robusti ditto Tintoretto done in 1568.
 Tintoretto was nicknamed "Il Furioso" for the phenomenal energy in his work; characterized by muscular figures, dramatic gestures, and bold use of perspective.
 This Last Supper is very different from what we usually see representing the Last Supper.
+In a side chapel is a series of paintings depicting the Stations of Cross.
+Each painting is about 4 feet high.
+The one you see here is "Jesus is Nailed to the Cross."
+The stations are by Giandomenico Tiepolo (18th century). |

 Click on the picture for the slide show